 So Now You Want to Compete?

-The complete guide to getting started (thanks to CKT Dog Agility for this piece).
+The complete guide to getting started (thanks to The Kennel Club for this piece).

 The training’s going well.
 Your dog can now complete a course so you think you’d like to try your hand at competing.
 If so, here’s some handy hints from Kate & Cliff Truluck to get you started, but be warned.
 This agility thing can be addictive.
 If this time next year you have a fully caged van, a caravan and several dogs, don’t say you weren’t warned!